wsvincent/react-examples/readme.md

-# Readme

-A repository of React code from various sources.
+A repository of React code examples.
+Some from tutorials (noted in project Readme.md), others original.